wijdanabdullh/udemy-git/readme.md

 ##  Udemy-git interduection to git and github course
 ##  Week 1
 **  Name:wijdan abdullh
-##  Week-3:introduction to Python:Nembers and Strings
+*  week-3:introdution to python:nembers and strings